gojek/clickstream-web/docs/reference/methods.md

 Clears the timeouts and intervals used & removes all the event listeners.
 Flushes all the existing events in the system before deleting the indexedDB database in use.

-It has no side effect on the working oh the SDK, calling .track() method will recreate all the timeouts, interval and database for event tracking.
+It has no side effect on the working oh the SDK, calling .track() method again will recreate all the timeouts, interval and database for event tracking.

 Returns errors with proper message and code on failure.